simsamelie/simsamelie.github.io/_posts/2025-09-17-random_forests.md

 # Random Forests
+> An introduction to modelling techniques with decision trees, hyperparameter tuning, and learning that it's okay to go back to square one!
+I compare the results of a variety of random forests, neural nets and gradient boosting machines on a classic piece of tabular data.

 ## Tabular Modelling
 After a detour into Natural Language Processing, it was only natural to get back on track- working with some more tabular data.
 Having experimented with the Titanic dataset, I felt prepared going into this project- especially in regards to cleaning the data for usage.
 I strayed from neural nets to explore a 'random forest' approach.